MisaelMvM/Add-it-like-Rabbits/README.md

 # Add-it-like-Rabbits

-Is a Javascript program to follow the rabbits' reproduction based on the following features:
+It is a Javascript program to follow the rabbits' reproduction based on the following features:
 - AGE
 - SEX
 - RECEPTIVE PERIODS